by Alex Novak

 01 45 75 27 67

 I have not been here in quite some time--not because it isn't first-rate, but because I haven't been back to the area.
 If Marie is still there (and I expect she is), she is a pistol and a very good hostess/waitress.
 The Boeuf Bourgogne and the braised rabbit (lapin) are both wonderful.
 So is the chocolate bar (that they call a cake) with fresh raspberries--a real chocoholic's dessert.
 Because the original proprietor, Georges Houel, was an ex-race car driver, you can probably guess the décor.
 A young Basque chef has taken over the restaurant recently, kept most of the menu, added good fish dishes (such as fresh tuna), and the reviews are quite good.
 C'est trés petite, so reservations are a must.
-Closed the entire day Sunday, also closed for lunch on Monday and Saturday.
+Closed the entire day Sunday, also closed for lunch on Monday.
 Reasonable and very good.

 Food: 8 Service: 7 Atmosphere: 8 Value: 8 Price: Moderate